Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

 \subsection{Visualization}

-Visualization is a technique of communicating an agent's plan, "mind", or decision-making system by externalizing the decision support process's pathways.
-This technique builds visual mediums between the agent and the humans to establish trust and transparency between the humans and the machine.
+Visualization is a technique of communicating an agent's plan, "mind", or decision-making system by externalizing the pathways of the decision support process.
+This technique builds visual mediums between the agent and the humans to establish trust and transparency between humans and machines.
 An important justification for plan visualization, for instance, is the need to minimize the time taken to communicate the agents' plans in natural language to the humans in the loop.
-In some domains, visual explanations are well suited to be integrated into the typical workflow of experts: for example, in the medical domain, experts are used to analyse the results of imaging procedures (X-ray, fMRI, etc.), drawing their attention to potentially relevant parts of the image can be an intuitive interface.
+In some domains, visual explanations are well suited to be integrated into the typical workflow of experts: for example, in the medical domain, experts are used to analyze the results of imaging procedures (X-ray, fMRI, etc.), drawing their attention to potentially relevant parts of the image can be an intuitive interface.

 Visualization techniques in this section are further divided into NN approaches and symbolic approaches.
-NN approaches provide low-level explainability of a model's internal representation using visual cues, and otherwise, leave interpretation up to the user.
+NN approaches provide low-level explainability of a model's internal representation using visual cues and, otherwise, leave interpretation up to the user.
 In symbolic approaches, knowledge is encapsulated into a user-interpretable format, i.e., symbols directly computed using traditional connectionist models.